LeanKit-Labs/whistlepunk/README.md

 logger.warn("Watch it, I'm warning you!");
 ```

+###Log Levels
+The log levels available are specified as integers (as in the above `level` value under each adapter's configuration).
+Specifying a log level includes each level up to the level specified.
+For example, specifying a log level of "3" (info), will include warn (2) and error (1) log messages as well.

+* 0 - off
+* 1 - error
+* 2 - warn
+* 3 - info
+* 4 - debug

 ###Using With autohost
 It's possible to use autohost to emit log messages over websockets to a client.
 To do so, you need to ensure autohost is registered with its fount instances as "ah", and pass the autohost fount instance to whistlepunk: